arBishal/Boibitaan-Web-API-Project/README.md

 In this project, we have developed an e-commerce platform where users can browse books.
 Buy one by making payments through the bank if they like to do so.
 The backend APIs manages the interactions between users, bank and the supplier.

 ## Technologies We've Used
 Mainly this is a Next.js web-app.
-We've used javascript, typescript.
+We've used typescript.
 For frontend styling, we've used CSS and AntDesign packages.

 ## Visual
 Some screenshots will be soon added for your convenience!